-Even with the V6 the Durango isn't a fuel-economy champ, and the bigger Chevy Tahoe actually gets better V8 fuel economy.
-If you don't need the extra capability, a Honda Pilot, Ford Explorer or Nissan Pathfinder offers more savings at the pump.
+Even with the start/stop V6 engine, fuel economy is not this SUV's strong suit, and even the bigger Chevy Tahoe gets better V8 fuel economy.
+If that extra capability isn't what you need, the Honda Pilot, Ford Explorer or Nissan Pathfinder offers more savings at the pump.

-The Manufacturer’s Suggested Retail Price (MSRP) for a rear-wheel-drive 2016 Durango SXT is about $31,500, including the $995 destination charge.
-On the other end of the price spectrum, an all-wheel-drive, V8-powered Durango R/T starts at about $45,500.
-Options add more, of course, and when you start checking boxes you can drive the price of a Durango to the $50,000 range, but not much higher.
-By comparison, the Durango is comparable to vehicles like the Chevrolet Traverse, Honda Pilot and Ford Explorer, none of which offers a V8 option.
+The Manufacturer’s Suggested Retail Price (MSRP) on a base-model, RWD 2017 Durango SXT is about $31,800, which includes the $1,095 destination charge.
+On the other end of the price spectrum, you can pay more than $46,000 for Durango Citadel with AWD and the new Anodized Platinum package.
+In between is likely something you'll find affordable and desirable, but note that options can drive the price of a Durango to the low-$50,000 range with the V8 added.
+V6 models compare well to the Honda Pilot and Ford Explorer, and nothing else in the category offers a V8.
 To get the best Durango deal, be sure to look at the Fair Purchase Price on KBB.com to learn what buyers in your area are actually paying.
-As for resale, we expect the new Durango will probably hold its own against the Chevrolet Traverse, but still fall short of the Honda Pilot and Ford Explorer.
+The Durango will likely hold its value about as well as a Chevrolet Traverse, but likely fall short of the Honda Pilot and Ford Explorer.

-Newly standard on all new Durangos is stop-start technology for V6-equipped models, and a new Sport mode designed to enhance the driving experience.
-Otherwise, things are largely the same as last year, with a standard Uconnect infotainment system with voice command, 18-inch aluminum-alloy wheels, fog lights, heated power side mirrors, and 3-zone automatic climate control.
-There's also a tilt/telescope steering column, plus an AM/FM/CD radio with WMA/MP3 support, Bluetooth, Sirius satellite radio and auxiliary input jack.
+For 2017 the Dodge Durango SXT comes standard with seating for five passengers, the 3.6-liter V6 engine with start/stop technology, and a Sport mode to enhance the driving experience.
+There's also the standard Uconnect infotainment system with its AM/FM/CD radio, WMA/MP3 support, Bluetooth, Sirius satellite radio and auxiliary input jack.
+You also get 18-inch aluminum-alloy wheels, fog lights, heated power-side mirrors, and 3-zone automatic climate control, along with a tilt/telescope steering column.
 Different models have different levels of standard equipment, with the top-line Durango getting a power liftgate and sunroof, navigation, Nappa leather seats, and more.

 ADAPTIVE CRUISE CONTROL